- Game Standards

 Electronic Cover Art

-- Cover art for these games should come from the official publisher/developer.
+- Cover art for these games should come from an official store - for example Steam, Xbox Live, GOG.com, etc.

-- Since there is no actual package a "digital" image is acceptable.
+- Since there is no actual package, or an alternative digital package, a "digital" image is acceptable.

 - Source of images is a requirement.